databricks/koalas/docs/source/user_guide/options.rst

                                                at the repr() in a dataframe.
 Set `None` to unlimit the input length.
-Default is 1000. compute.max_rows                1000           'compute.max_rows' sets the limit of the current DataFrame.
+Default is 1000. compute.max_rows                1000           'compute.max_rows' sets the limit of the current Koalas DataFrame.
 Set `None` to unlimit the input length.
-                                               When the limit is set, it is executed by the shortcut by collecting the data into driver side, and then using pandas API.
+When the limit is set, it is executed by the shortcut by collecting the data into the driver, and then using the pandas API.
 If the limit is unset, the operation is executed by PySpark.
 Default is 1000. compute.shortcut_limit          1000           'compute.shortcut_limit' sets the limit for a shortcut.
 It computes specified number of rows and